Xavier Walker and DaQuan Bolton, better known by their hip-hop names Tizzy and Kizzy, are pretty much joined at the hips.

 See what I mean?
 Zen.
 These dudes are doing nothing short of creating a master plan for living life in the moment; a sort of hip-hop self-help manual, Th3 Higher-style.

 "Each song serves as another dimension that we have the ability to tap into," Tizzy goes on.
 "Our whole career we've been told to pick a sound or genre and stick with that.
+Screw that.
 Songs like 'Foot on the Gas,' 'Th3 Myth' and 'Sun at Night,' featuring Matrix P, are just three songs on the 13-track project that showcase not only our ability to change style but also subject matter, tempo, and sound — completely! — and still perform them beautifully and effortlessly."

 Did I mention that confidence is not in short supply inside Th3 Higher's lair?